History of California before 1900: Alta California missions

 The California missions comprise a series of religious outposts established by Spanish Catholic Dominicans, Jesuits, and Franciscans, to spread the Christian doctrine among the local Native Americans.
 Eighty percent of the financing of Spain's California program went not to missions but rather to the military garrisons established to keep the three great Pacific Ports of San Diego, Monterey and San Francisco under Spanish control; the Santa Barbara presidio on the Channel was constructed later.
 The missions introduced European livestock, fruits, vegetables, agricultural industry, along with invasive species of plants into the California regions.
 It is widely believed in California that the labor supply for the missions was supplied by the forcible relocation of the Native Americans and keeping them in peonage.
-More recent scholarship suggests that the tiny number of Spaniards at each mission relied more upon negotiation, enticement and the threat of force to control the estimated 5,000 Indians typically surrounding what would become a mission.
-The missionaries and military were often at cross purposes in their vision of what California could become, and the missionaries preferred to rely upon Indian allies to maintain control.
+More recent scholarship suggests that the tiny number of Spaniards at each mission relied more upon negotiation, enticement and the threat of force to control the estimated 5,000 Native Americans typically surrounding what would become a mission.
+The missionaries and military were often at cross purposes in their vision of what California could become and the missionaries preferred to rely upon Native American allies to maintain control.

-Most missions became enormous in terms of land area (approximately the size of modern counties in California), and yet the Spanish and Mexican staff was small, with normally two Franciscans and six to eight soldiers in residence.
-The size of the Indian congregations would grow from a handful at the founding to perhaps two thousand by the end of the Spanish period (1810).
+Most missions became enormous in terms of land area (approximately the size of modern counties in California) and yet the Spanish and Mexican staff was small, with normally two Franciscans and six to eight soldiers in residence.
+The size of the Native American congregations would grow from a handful at the founding to perhaps two thousand by the end of the Spanish period (1810).
 All of these buildings were built largely by the native people, under Franciscan supervision.
-Again, there is controversy in the literature as to whether the labor was forced.
-Production on missions between 1769 and 1810 was distributed primarily among the Indian congregation.
+There is controversy as to whether the labor was forced.
+Production on missions between 1769 and 1810 was distributed primarily among the Native American congregation.
 In 1810, the California missions and presidios lost their financing as the Spanish Empire collapsed from Buenos Aires to San Francisco, as a result of the imprisonment of King Fernando VII in 1808 by the French.
-In this context, Indians came under increased pressure to produce, and the missions exported the produce of Indian labor via Anglo-American and Mexican merchants.
-Whether the proceeds were distributed to Indians or to local military men came increasingly to depend on the political skill and dedication of the individual missionaries.
+In this context, Native Americans came under increased pressure to produce and the missions exported the produce of Native American labor via Anglo-American and Mexican merchants.
+Whether the proceeds were distributed to Native Americans or to local military men came increasingly to depend on the political skill and dedication of the individual missionaries.
 In 1825, independent Mexico finally send a governor to take control of California, but he arrived without adequate payroll for the military.
-In 1825, the use of uncompensated Indian labor at missions to finance Mexican presidios in California became normalized.
+In 1825, the use of uncompensated Native American labor at missions to finance Mexican presidios in California became normalized.